 Much of Going-to-the-Sun Road is closed during the winter and spring.
 Check the current conditions before your visit.

 A national park pass is required to visit Johns Lake.
 For a private vehicle, a seven-day pass costs USD$35 in the summer and $25 in the winter (November through April).
 You can purchase the various Glacier passes at the toll stations or self-registration booths at the park or beforehand online.

 You may find it worth it to purchase an America the Beautiful annual parks pass.
 It costs $80 and is worth it if you spend a lot of time visiting national parks, monuments, recreation areas, etc. This pass covers the entrance to Glacier National Park.

-Note that in addition to a parks pass, visitors need a vehicle reservation to access Going-to-the-Sun Road corridor and North Fork area between May 27th and September 11th between the hours of 6a.m. and 4p.m.
+Note that in addition to a parks pass, visitors need a vehicle reservation to access Going-to-the-Sun Road corridor between mid-May and mid-September between the hours of 6a.m. and 4p.m.
 For more info on the reservation system, click here.

 Hiking to Johns Lake